-The project calls for removing the one-story dog-leg and construction of a two-story rear addition with a roof deck on top.
-The new addition would extend 10'-1" deep and span the width of the lot; it would be clad in brick at the first floor and diamond shaped copper shingles at the second floor.
-The new fenestration would match the scale and proportions of the existing house.
-The metal roof deck railing on top of the addition would be set back approximately 1' on all three sides.
+The proposal calls for underpinning an additional 1'-3" depth at the basement, removing the exterior toilet room, and construction of a two-story rear addition with a roof deck on top.
+The new addition would extend 12'-4" and span the width of the lot; it will be built in brick.
+The configuration of the windows would be 2 over 2 to match the existing windows, however the scale, size, and alignment of the windows does not correspond with the windows in the original building.
+The metal roof deck railing on top of the addition would be set back 3' on all three sides, and a spiral stair extends from the roof deck to the rear yard.

-Because the proposal is for a renovation converting the house into two, two-level condo units, there is a significant amount of interior demolition-all interior walls, the stair, and two levels of the rear masonry wall would be removed.
+Because the proposal is for a renovation converting the house into three units, there is a significant amount of interior demolition-all interior walls, the stair, and two levels of the rear masonry wall would be removed.
 The plans specify that the roof and the floor joists will be retained and sistered with new joists as needed.